DvidMakesThings/FlashCards/README.md

 #### Core Modules

 - **flashcard.py**: Defines the structure of a flashcard and includes methods to check answers and update review intervals.
-- **manager.py**: Handles the management of flashcards (CRUD operations) and interacts with the storage layer to load/save flashcards.
+- **manager.py**: Handles the management of WortMeister (CRUD operations) and interacts with the storage layer to load/save WortMeister.
 - **algorithm.py**: Implements the spaced repetition algorithm to calculate review intervals.

 #### GUI Modules